-- 3. All electromagnetic waves can travel without a medium, with the same speed of in a vacuum. - 4.
-The wave speed equation, $v = f\lambda$, applies to all electromagnetic waves. - 5.
+- 3. All electromagnetic waves can travel without a medium, with the same speed of $3 \times 10^8$ m/s in a vacuum. - 4.
+The wave speed equation, $v = f\lambda$ , applies to all electromagnetic waves. - 5.
 When an electromagnetic wave travels from a vacuum to other media, the wave speed and wavelength decreases.
 The decrease in speed is different for different frequencies.
 However the frequencies stays the same as at the source when the wave goes into a different medium. - 6.
-Electromagnetic waves undergo and and - 7. are those with higher frequencies and hence higher energies.
+Electromagnetic waves undergo reflections and refractions. - 7.
+Ionising waves are those with higher frequencies and hence higher energies.
 They can eject electrons from atoms and molecules to create ions.
-The ions can cause harm by disrupting cell functions and even killing them.
+The ions can cause harm by disrupting cell functions and even killing them. - 8.
+All materials body emit range of electromagnetic waves.
+In general, higher temperature bodies tend to emit more and higher frequency electromagnetic waves.

-Quick Check 1: 1. (a) Describe the direction of oscillation of electromagnetic waves with respect to their direction of travel. (b) State what happens to the speed, wavelength and frequency of electromagnetic waves when they travel from a vacuum to a material such as glass.
+Quick Check 1:

+1. (a) Describe the direction of oscillation of electromagnetic waves with respect to their direction of travel.

+The oscillation are perpendicular to the direction of travel.

+(b) State what happens to the speed, wavelength and frequency of electromagnetic waves when they travel from a vacuum to a material such as glass.

+The speed and wavelength are reduced while the frequency is unchanged.

 2. Arrange the following types of electromagnetic waves in order of increasing frequency.

+Radio waves Microwaves Infrared Visible Light Ultraviolet X-rays Gamma Rays --------------------------------- --------------- -------------------- ------------

-13.2 What Are The Uses And Dangers Of Electromagnetic Waves?
-Uses of Electromagnetic Waves 1.
-Radio waves When you tune in to a radio station, sound is transmitted through the air to your radio set via radio waves.
+13.2 What Are The Uses And Dangers Of Electromagnetic Waves ?

+Uses of Electromagnetic Waves

+1. Radio waves

+When you tune in to a radio station, sound is transmitted through the air to your radio set via radio waves.

 Information in radio waves can be transmitted by two methods.
+The first is called amplitude modulation (AM) as information is conveyed by varying the wave amplitude.
+The second is called frequency modulation (FM) as information is conveyed by varying the frequency.

+2. Microwaves

+Microwaves are used very extensively for communication.
+The best-known example is in mobile phone communication where many transmitters and receivers relay information across the whole network.

+Other uses include the Global Positioning System (GPS), satellite communication and radar.
+Beyond communications, microwaves can be used for cancer treatment.

+3. Infrared

-The first is calledas information is conveyed by varying the wave amplitude.
-The second is calledas information is conveyed by varying the frequency.
-2. Microwaves communication where many transmitters and receivers relay information across the whole network.
-Other uses include the Beyond communications, microwaves can be used for cancer treatment.
-3. Infrared When we stand near a fire or hot object, we feel warm even when there is no contact with hot object.
-This is because our skin has that are sensitive to infrared waves.
+When we stand near a fire or hot object, we feel warm even when there is no contact with hot object.
+This is because our skin has thermoreceptors that are sensitive to infrared waves.

 Infrared waves can be used for data transfer between devices like mobile phones and laptops.
 Since higher frequency waves carry more data, infrared can typically transfer data faster than microwaves.
 More importantly, infrared waves are used in long distance fibre-optic cables for high-speed data transfer.

-grow.

 Other common uses of infrared are in remote controls, camera auto-focusing and thermometers that measure body temperature by sensing the emitted infrared radiation to produce a thermal image.
 These thermometers can also be enhanced to detect potential intruders at protected premises and sound alarms.
-In cold places, greenhouses made of glass are used to trap long-wavelength infrared to maintain a warm interior for plants to
+In cold places, greenhouses made of glass are used to trap long-wavelength infrared to maintain a warm interior for plants to grow.